fractalsbyx/phaseField/applications/paraboloidGrandPotential/README.md

 BC_AMR.prm contains the usual PRISMS-PF boundary conditions and adaptive meshing settings for each field.
 It is kept separately from parameters.prm because it is coupled to the model defined in system.json.

-Initial and boundary conditions for each field are defined in ICs_and_BCs.cc.
+Initial and Dirichlet boundary conditions for each field are defined in ICs_and_BCs.cc.
 You must recompile after making any changes here.

 ## system.json

 ### dimensions
+Numbers used to non-dimesionalize simulation vaiables.
 #### length_scale
+Real length of 1 simulation length unit, e.g. `"length_scale" : 1.0e-6` means 1 simulation unit is 1.0 micrometers (if your parameters are in meters).
 #### time_scale
+Real duration of 1 simulation time unit, e.g. `"length_scale" : 3600.0` means 1 simulation time unit corresponds to 1 real-time hour (if your parameters are in seconds).

+Changes to time scale numerically have the same effect as changes to timestep.
 #### energy_scale
+Real energy density.
+This has no effect numerically but may be useful for characterization.

 ### Vm
 The molar/atomic volume of phases in your system assumed to be constant.
 This variable has no effect numerically unless `convert_fractional_to_volumetric_energy == true`.